 Sharing a building with many UN agencies, UNU-IAS offers a unique learning environment for its diverse international student body.

 The UNU Library offers access to a range of academic books, over 20,000 electronic journals, official UN documents issued since 1946, and publications in the International Monetary Fund, World Bank, and Organisation for Economic Co-operation and Development e-libraries.
 All students are provided with a comprehensive library orientation session at the beginning of the course.
-Students also have access to the libraries of International Christian University, Sophia University, and The National Graduate Institute for Policy Studies.
+Students also have access to the libraries of International Christian University, Ochanomizu University, Sophia University, Temple University Japan, and The National Graduate Institute for Policy Studies.

 A dedicated computer lab is provided for students, with software to cater to the needs of each course, including GIS, environmental modelling applications, and statistical analysis tools.
 In addition, students have access to a number of international conferences, workshops, and symposiums at the university.

 UNU-IAS provides an international environment, with faculty, staff and students of different nationalities.
 The MSc programme includes courses featuring more than 15 international guest lecturers from leading agencies and institutions, providing students with opportunities to learn from their unique expertise and experience.

 UNU-IAS assists students from the time of their registration to graduation, acknowledging that students may experience difficulties adjusting to a new country and culture.